kalifadan/ProtLigand/README.md

 We provide a script to fine-tune ProtLigand on the datasets.
 The following code shows how to fine-tune ProtLigand on specific downstream tasks.
 Before running the code, please make sure that the datasets are placed in the `LMDB` folder and the ProtLigand and Ligand Generator weights are placed in the `weights/Pretrain` folder.
 **Note that the default training setting is not the same as in the paper because of the hardware limitation for different users.
-We recommend that users modify the yaml file flexibly based on their conditions (i.e. batch_size, devices, and accumulate_grad_batches).**
+We recommend that users modify the YAML file flexibly based on their conditions (i.e., batch_size, devices, and accumulate_grad_batches).**

 ```
 # Fine-tune ProtLigand on the Thermostability task